openedx/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 disabilities.
 For more information, see :ref:`Accessibility Best Practices for Course Content Development`.

-You can also use :ref:`Google calendars<Google Calendar Tool>` in courseware.
+You can also use :ref:`Google calendars<Google Calendar Tool>` in the course body.
 For more information, see :ref:`Google Calendar Tool`.

 .. note:: Google services are not available in some regions and countries.
 If Google services are not available in a learner's area, the learner might see